AK51/pytorch-segmentation/README.md

 python onnx_export.py --output={output folder}/fcn_reset101_9.onnx
 ```
 After the 10 onnx files are created.
-A Nvidia Nano is used for inference
+A Nvidia Nano is used for inference.

 Build the Nvidia segmentation from source
 https://github.com/dusty-nv/jetson-inference/blob/master/docs/building-repo-2.md